victornoel/openvpn-netns/README.md

 User=root
 # this needs to be wrapped in netns exec and runuser to work
 ExecStart=/bin/ip netns exec foovpn runuser -g group -u user -- /usr/bin/DAEMON --DAEMON-ARGUMENTS
-# Ensure it will not restart too fast for the vpn to be fully setup if needed
-RestartSec=10s
 ```

 To setup such a systemd service but with an extra interface bridged to one of